eval-so/infrastructure/README.md

 # Breakpoint Infrastructure

 This repo contains public (only) configuration files and scripts for our production infrastructure.
-The structure of this repo is that of a typical Puppet tree.
+We use Ansible.

 **NOTE: Only public, non-sensitive files should be committed here.**
 **This repo is public.**